vairojarela/adogtion-jairoVarela-polRibas-ironhack/README.md

   - image (url)
   - state (enum: [Like, Match, Accepted, Adopted])

-- Notifications by name 'Notes'
+### Notifications
   - dogId -> ObjectId
   - message String

-## States y States Transitions
+## MIDDLEWARES:

--isLoggedIn (access to all the application, except signup and login view) -isNotLoggedIN (only access to signUp and LogIn.
-May include backlog to landingPage)
+-isLoggedIn (access to all the application, except signup and login view) -isNotLoggedIn (only access to signUp and LogIn.
+May include backlog to Landing Page)

 ## Links